asd-xiv/m/README.md

 - [left/back is in the past, right/front is the future](https://medium.com/@cwodtke/the-intuitive-and-the-unlearnable-cccffd9a762)
 - a lot of piping going on in your terminal

 it makes sense to choose the _syntactic_ that is more aligned with our intuition and context.
-The transformations are applied in a certain order with time as a medium, from `input -> t0 -> t1 -> tn -> output`.
+The transformations are applied in a certain order with time as a medium - `input -> t0 -> t1 -> tn -> output`.
 The way is forward.

 ```js
 const { sep } = require("path")